 These side effects may vary from person to person, and from product to product.
 You may experience one, all, or none of these side effects, or some other side effect not listed here.
 Always check with a doctor before taking CBD.

 Because CBD is marketed as a supplement and not a medication, the FDA does not monitor the production of any CBD products, or screen the contents of these supplements.
 It is therefore important that you understand the realities of these products so that you can evaluate their quality and the impact they are likely to have on you.

 You can find CBD gummies and other edibles in most establishments where medical marijuana products are sold.
-Dispensaries and other brick-and-mortar stores that carry natural supplements and medicinal products will likely carry CBD products, though you should be sure to clarify whether they are THC free (“isolates”) or contain the allowable concentration of THC, which according to the FDA is less than 0.3%.
+Dispensaries and other brick-and-mortar stores that carry natural supplements and medicinal products will likely carry CBD products, though you should be sure to clarify whether they are THC free (“isolates or broad spectrum”) or contain the allowable concentration of THC, which according to the FDA is 0.3% or less.
 If you have specific dietary restrictions, such as a gluten allergy or if you are vegan, be sure to read the packaging closely to ensure that the products you select are produced responsibly and are guaranteed to be dietary restriction friendly.

 Alternatively, there are many websites where you can find high-quality CBD products, from cooking oil to capsules to gummies and even drinks!
 When searching for high-quality products, there are a few different factors to consider.
 The best companies will likely list their CBD source on their website or in their literature, which can help you determine the quality of the product.
 Be wary of those that are unwilling to share their source, as companies who refuse to be transparent may be manufacturing unreliable products.